akeneo/pim-api-docs/content/guides/print-connection/step3-reconcile-PIM-data-with-print-features.md

 Remember that for each PIM channel, Julia can associate a category tree: your users only need to see the category tree associated to the "Print" channel.

-Then with this category tree, your end-users :
+Then with this category tree, your end-users:
 * can define how the products are organized in the paper catalog
 * can create navigation tabs for their print catalog
 * ...